DAWKINS INSTITUTE

 The Blueprint for the KS3 Computing Curriculum

-At Dawkins Institute, our experiential knowledge suggests that an effective KS3 Computing curriculum must encapsulate the following strands:
+An effective KS3 Computing curriculum encapsulates the following strands:

-• Digital Literacy: This strand emphasises strong design principles, allowing students to refine their creative abilities.
+• Digital Literacy: This strand emphasises strong design principles, allowing students to refine and showcase their creative skills.

-• Information Communication Technology: This strand enables students to master the art of data collection, its subsequent analysis, and the impactful presentation of their findings.
+• Information Communication Technology: This strand enables students to master the art of data collection and subsequent analysis and present their findings.

 Devising the KS3 Computing Curriculum